 This is after applying black glaze:

 Adding White Wash to Table Top

 Since this project is about how to transfer images to furniture we want to make sure that our image is the focal point of the project.
 Rather than add black glaze to the table top we will apply a whitewash instead.
-The whitewash will lighten the appearance of the tabletop making sure that the eye is drawn to the image.
+The whitewash will lighten the appearance of the tabletop making sure that the eye is drawn to the image transfer.

 How to Transfer Images to Wood

 Before you can start transferring images to your painted furniture you will need to line up the image first.
-Place your image on to the area where you want to apply and measure the distance all around to ensure that the image is centered on the piece.
+Place your image transfer on to the area where you want to apply and measure the distance all around to ensure that the image is centered on the piece.

 Next, use plain chalk to mark around all the sides of the image transfer.
-Doing this will allow for you to find your place once you remove the backing from the image.
+Doing this will allow you to find your place once you remove the backing from the image.
 Also, using chalk works best because it will easily wipe off once you finish.

 The entire process of transferring the image, from start to finish can be watched here in this time-lapse video.
 This step took me appx 30 minutes to complete, but I’ve managed to condense it to a 6-minute video for you. 😉

 Now that you have transferred your image to your project you need to seal it.
 This vintage image transfer table is distressed along all of the edges prior to sealing.
 Distressing adds to the worn and vintage feel of the piece.